boardfish/dissertation/survey-and-analysis-stage.md

 1. What do escape room owners consider their biggest timesinks?
 2. What would need to be built in order to rectify these problems in a way that serves escape room owners most effectively?

-I intend for this stage of the report to decide the scope I intend to tackle with the artifact I will build for this project.
+I intend for this stage of the report to decide the scope I intend to tackle with the artifact I will build for this project, after which I will find the answer to the third question I have:

+3. Does the solution I have developed effectively counteract an identified timesink?

 # Literature Survey